Managing External Access to Your Tenant

 Policy Web Form

 Here you can apply policy filters to the correct Assets.
-In this case, we shall apply the policy to any Asset in the UK Factory location created earlier, as well as the type of Asset (Shipping Container).
+In this case, we shall apply the policy to any Asset of the type Shipping Container.

 Filtering for specific Assets and Locations